hydra-synth/hydra-docs-v2/content/docs/learning/getting-started.md

 ## Modulation
 While ***blend*** functions combine the colors from two visual sources, ***modulate*** functions use the colors from one source to affect the ***geometry*** of the second source.
 This creates a sort of warping or distorting effect.
-An analogy in the real world would be looking through a texture glass window.
+An analogy in the real world would be looking through a textured glass window.
 `modulate()` does not change color or luminosity but distorts one visual source using another visual source.

 Using the same sources from above, we can use an oscillator to modulate or warp the camera image: